johntothee/garage/readme.md

 The lock is expected to work with a 120VAC solenoid and metal rod that will block the path of a garage door's rollers.

 A door magnet sensor detects when the garage door is opened for an unknown reason.
 The sensor is wired in the Normally Closed configuration.
 When the matching magnet moves away the circuit closes, pulling GPIO3 (pin 5) low.
 Open-Close timestamps are saved to a sqlite3 database.
-When a door open condition is detected that time is compared to the last open-close timestamp.
+When a door open condition is detected (The signal is also debounced by 3 seconds.) that time is compared to the last open-close timestamp.
 If it has been more than 120 seconds it is assumed this shouldn't happen and a notification should be sent.
 We're using Twilio.
 In case the magnet is placed just at the threshold of detection, when SMS messages are sent they are also timestamped.
-Any within 5 minutes of the last sent are ignored.
+Any within 5 minutes of the last send are ignored.

 An iOS app has also been started which will generate keys, and send signed open-close requests.
 Presently keys must be generated elsewhere and the private key and other info saved to the app.